JanSchwegler/di-CO_128/README.md

 ![Whireing and texting](img/multi_touch_sensor_01.jpg)

-There was a big problem using the Sensor.
+There was a big problem using the sensor.
 Pin 2 & 10 are constantly beeing read as touched.
 Additionally of loosing those 2 pins, the pins 4 - 11 (except of pin 10) did not react at all. only Pin 0, 1 and 3 work properly.

 I tested the example code from the Library.